-Subsequently, while investigating online, I discovered the 4-7-8 breathing method which is alleged by some to help you to fall asleep in less than a minute.
+A few years ago while I was looking at breathing exercises in the hope of finding the one breathing technique that might help my daughter Molly to fall asleep I came across the 4-7-8 breathing method which is declared by some to help you to fall asleep in less than a minute.

-We gave it a go and it seemed to work.
-Though ‘one minute’ was a bit of a fairy tale it was definitely far more effective than our first method.
+We both gave it a go and it seemed to work.
+Although the claim of ‘one minute’ was a bit of a fairy tale it was definitely far more effective than other things we’d tried.

 As Dr Weil says in the video which I have included below, the numbers 4-7-8 are important and DO NOT REPEAT THIS MORE THAN FOUR TIMES.
-It sounds like a warning.
+Is this an ominous warning?
 Could we render ourselves unconscious (that’s kind of the point isn’t it)?

-The 4-7-8 allows more oxygen in for longer and expels the carbon dioxide completely.
-This then sets off some profound responses in our bodies.
+The 4-7-8 breathing exercise allows more oxygen in for longer and expels the carbon dioxide completely.
+This then triggers some profound responses your body.

 - GABA and Glutamate are two of the most abundant neurotransmitters in the body, essentially the bridging method for getting an electrical impulse from one nerve ending to the next.

-- GABA blocks nerve impulses creating calm while Glutamate does the opposite.
+- GABA blocks nerve impulses so creating calm while Glutamate does the opposite.
 Too much Glutamate without GABA to moderate it is like a coffee buzz.
-Coffee actually impedes GABA release.

-There are GABA supplements on the market but it is debatable how much can be absorbed via the digestive system.
+There are GABA supplements on the market but it is debatable how well these can be absorbed via the digestive system.

-Breathing, especially the 4-7-8 method, is a cheap and easy way to relax, fast.
+Breathing especially the 4-7-8 method, is a cheap and easy way to deliver more GABA into your system and relax, fast.

-Because breathing is the only thing you can do consciously and unconsciously it a good way to influence both the voluntary and involuntary nervous systems i.e. the sympathetic nervous system and the parasympathetic nervous system.
+Because breathing is the only thing you can do consciously and unconsciously it a good way to influence both the voluntary and involuntary nervous systems or in more scientific terms, the sympathetic nervous system and the parasympathetic nervous system.

 That is the connection I spoke about earlier.

-This slow breathing method aids the release of GABA.
+This slow breathing exercise aids the release of GABA

 Our bodies are so ingenious; we have our own mobile drug lab going on.
 Put the right ingredient in and the end result can be truly beneficial.

-I now use this method of breathing a night before sleep and at any time during the day when I feel like I need to calm myself.
-At this time in my life when my hormones are all over the place, it has been extremely helpful.
+I use this breathing method at night before sleep and at any time during the day when I feel like I need to calm myself.
+At this time in my life when my hormones are all over the place, it has been a godsend.

-I also successfully used it to keep myself calm through an MRI recently.
-I get very claustrophobic and in the past have had to take valium to get myself through the experience.
+I also successfully used it to keep myself calm through an MRI recently without the need for my usual valium.

 Other ways of increasing GABA in your system are:

-- Valerian – believed to increase GABA in the brain
+- Valerian -a herb sold as a dietry substance to aid sleep and believed to increase GABA in the brain

-- GABA tea – a tea which has been exposed to high levels of nitrogen during its processing which enhances the natural levels of GABA within the tea.
+- GABA tea – a tea which has been exposed to high levels of nitrogen during its processing to enhance the natural levels of GABA within the tea.

 - Theanine – an amino acid found in green and black tea may increase GABA levels.